-To complete the understanding of all that James 1:9-11 is stating (given the time in which it was written) the rich believer (in terms of worldly standards) is to glory in his humiliation for being named and known publicly as a Christian — his identification with believers at the time this was written when Rome persecuted believers meant that in so doing he would decrease his worldly standing.
-The rich first century believer then, should glory in this humiliation because in sobriety he knows that human wealth and status are transitory to begin with versus becoming more Christlike via the results of a trial; that has eternal ramifications!
-Psalm 49:16- 17 further provides the attitudinal basis for James’ instruction to rich believers:
+To complete the understanding of all that James 1:9–11 is stating (given the time in which it was written) the rich believer (in terms of worldly standards) is to glory in his humiliation for being named and known publicly as a Christian—his identification with believers at the time this was written when Rome persecuted believers meant that in so doing he would decrease his worldly standing.
+The rich first-century believer then should glory in this humiliation because in sobriety he knows that human wealth and status are transitory, while becoming more Christlike through a trial has eternal ramifications!
+Psalm 49:16–17 further provides the attitudinal basis for James’ instruction to rich believers:

-Back to our passage, and further understanding all of what James 1:9- 11 means in the overall context of this passage (and other passages that state one cannot lose his salvation) the Greek word for pass away does not connote eternal judgment, as in the sense of one losing his salvation.
+Back to our passage, and further understanding all of what James 1:9–11 means in the overall context of this passage (and other passages that state one cannot lose his salvation) the Greek word for pass away does not connote eternal judgment, as in the sense of one losing his salvation.
 Rather, the idea is that of ceasing to exist in terms of their present, high socio-economic status.
-This is an important distinction and serves to strengthen the point already being made: When a resourceful individual takes hold of his trial(s) so as to learn from it or them and be humbled by them, their otherwise polished socio-economic status may become tarnished; that’s to say it may pass away in the sense of ceasing to exist like it once did.
+This is an important distinction and serves to strengthen the point already being made: When a resourceful individual accepts his trials, learns and is humbled by them, his otherwise polished socio-economic status may become tarnished.
+It may pass away in the sense of ceasing to exist like it once did.
 Similarly, flowers are short lived.
 Trials to a rich person can be like the rising sun and a scorching wind that serve to change one’s public appearance.

-In summary of this portion of our study, what James is saying is that regardless of one’s socio-economic identity, one’s spiritual growth is much more important.
+In summary of this portion of our study, what James is saying is that one’s spiritual growth is much more important than one’s socio-economic identity.
 That being the case, the rich man has more to lose through this economy of maturation than the humble man.
 That is what this passage is teaching.

-As a Public Servant, you are of high standing in our culture, and in the sense of God’s economy of orchestrating trials in order to grow you, you are more to be compared to the temptation (possessing a desire to escape the trial versus going through it) of a rich man than you find yourself in the shoes of humble man.
+As a public servant, you are of high standing in our culture.
+Regarding God orchestrating trials in order to grow you, your temptation is more like that of a rich man who is more likely to try to escape trials rather than the humble man who has less resources and must go through them.
 Having said that, remember at least three passages in this regard:

-These three OT passages serve to illustrate that since it is God who controls the destiny of political leaders, it is better to obey Him than ignore Him — especially when it comes to going through or else attempting to circumnavigate trials and disciplining.
+These three Old Testament passages serve to illustrate that since it is God who controls the destiny of political leaders, it is better to obey Him than ignore Him—especially when it comes to going through or attempting to circumnavigate trials and disciplining.
 Don’t sidestep the trials God has for you, lest He put you down and exalt another.